 We spent six days here and wished we had more time.

 One or two days gives you just a taste of this region.
 Take the expensive but bucket list worthy trip up Jungfraujoch or Schilthorn, go hiking, and explore one or two of the charming towns.
+If you only have one day in the Jungfrau region, you could visit Jungfraujoch in the morning and hike the Eiger Trail and visit Kleine Scheidegg in the afternoon.

 Three to five days gives you more time for hiking and to visit both the east and west sides of the valleys.
 It also gives you a little bit of contingency time if there is bad weather.
 When it gets cloudy and rainy, those spectacular mountain views disappear behind a blanket of clouds.
 Having an extra day or two ensures that you will get to see those views that you dream of.